gauravsingh85/OLS-BYOK/ols-byok-demo/README.md

 ### 7. Deployment Strategy Policy
 **Demo Question:**
-> “Can I use Recreate deployment strategy in production?”
+> “what is my company's policy on deployment strategy ?”

 **OLS Response with BYOK:**
 > Recreate strategy is disallowed.
 Please use RollingUpdate for production deployments.